Procedure: Information technology local administrator privileges

 - define the standards, expectations and responsibilities of ANU employees who are granted these privileges.

-- This document applies to ITS supported workstations, laptops and mobile devices.
-This encompasses all devices in areas of the University where Information Technology (IT) services are delivered centrally by ITS.
+- This document applies to ITS supported workstations, laptops and mobile devices and encompasses all devices in areas of the University where information technology (IT) services are delivered centrally by ITS.

 - ITS supported devices are managed under a controlled Standard Operating Environment (SOE).
 The SOE has restrictions in place to prevent users making system changes or installing software on their device with the aim of ensuring the highest level of stability and security.

 - Users who require access to their device beyond that granted under the SOE may apply for local administrator privileges.

 - Users may submit requests for local administrator privileges to the ANU Service Desk using the Request for administrator privileges form.
 The requests are authorised by a School Director, School Manager, Associate Director or equivalent.
 The user must include an explanation for the request.

 - Applications are assessed by the Team Lead, Standard Operating Environment.

 - A user who does not have administrator privileges and who requires system changes or software installed will require the assistance of the ANU Service Desk.
 A Service Desk Officer performs these tasks via remote access.

 - Any software or applications downloaded or installed by the user are for University purposes only.